unbit/uwsgi-docs/GeoIP.rst

 ================

 The ``geoip`` plugin adds new routing vars to your internal routing subsystem.

-The vars are prefixed with the "geoip" tag.
+GeoIP's vars are prefixed with the "geoip" tag.
 To build the geoip plugin you need the official GeoIP C library and its headers.
 The supported databases are the country and city one, and they are completely loaded on memory at startup.

 The country database give access to the following variables: